R-Varun/OsuMapper/README.md

 ## Approach
-For the GA, I've modelled the problem as at each time step of the BPM (or in code, Miliseconds per beat (Mspb)), there's a GANote object.
-Thus the
+For the GA, I've modelled the problem as at each time step of the BPM (or in code, Milliseconds per beat (Mspb)), there's a GANote object.
+At every division of a measure, we make a decision on whether there is a note there or not and additionally where the note is placed.